 Even though Rwanda is open to all nations, there are some important requirements and things to know before you book your trip.

 Yes.
 Rwanda is one of the most relaxed countries in the world in terms of reopening, allowing tourists from all nations.
 They also clarify that there are no restrictions based on either nationality OR country of departure.

 Does Rwanda Have Mandatory Testing?

 Yes.
 Testing is required before arrival and again upon arrival.
 In order to gain entry into Rwanda as a tourist, you must take a PCR test in your own country within 120 hours of departure and have the negative results as proof.
-The negative test must be emailed to [email protected] before your departure and a copy of the results brought with you to show customs upon entry into Rwanda.
+The negative test must be uploaded to the online Passenger Locator Form before your departure and a copy of the results brought with you to show customs upon entry into Rwanda.

 Rwanda does mention that if it’s impossible to get tested in your home country before your flight, they do have an option to be tested on arrival.
 There would be one test at the airport, plus another 48 hours after arrival, both at the cost of the traveler.

 Do I have to quarantine upon arriving into Rwanda?

 No. Any traveler who has their negative-PCR test in hand, and is showing no symptoms, will not have to quarantine upon arrival into Rwanda.